 Yoga poses and breathing exercises both help you to bring your attention to the present moment.
 A lot of stress is caused by worrying about events that took place in the past or may possibly take place in the future.
 Anchoring the mind in the present helps alleviate the stress of anticipation.
 If you are doing yoga asanas, focus all your attention on the movements necessary to complete the pose.
 It's even simpler to stay in the present when you concentrate on your breath.
 Each inhale and exhale can only occur in one time and place.
 You don't even have to do a formal pranayama

 Several of the techniques described above could fall under the umbrella of meditation, so you may already be meditating without knowing it.
 Making a concerted and sustained effort to sit quietly and clear the mind is another way to relieve stress.
-If you are not sure how to begin, you can get audio recordings to guide you.
-Yoga nidra
+If you are not sure how to do it, read this meditation for guide for beginners

-is a popular method that helps relax the body and relieve stress.
+is another popular method that helps relax the body and relieve stress.